top of page

 Director

 After attending our Fall Cocktail Party in 2018, Melissa’s commitment to Mercy Haven was affirmed, and she and Santander Bank have since been loyal supporters.
-“I was moved by all the great work Mercy Haven does to assist those living with mental illness.
+“I was moved by all the great work Mercy Haven does to assist those with mental illness.
 I am an advocate for mental wellness and for the eradication of the stigma associated with mental illness, which will allow our community to work together more effectively so that people can receive the right care,” shares Melissa.

-She is passionate about doing the good work necessary to make a meaningful impact in support on the mission.
+She is passionate about doing the good work necessary to make a meaningful impact in support of the mission.
 “I look forward to bringing my leadership experience to the table to enhance the work of Mercy Haven and the community of people they serve,” Melissa states.
 “As a Board member, I am eager to understand where we are in our journey and how I can be a part of helping the board tackle obstacles to achieve our goals and reach new heights.”

 Thomas Quigley